Church of St. Francis Xavier (Melaka): Features

 Beneath the church are the tombs of 3 of the priests that served St Francis Xavier's church.
 The side windows are fitted with stained glass from the early 2000s with the earliest stained glass from the late 1800s placed above the altar depicting the life of St Francis Xavier, commissioned from Vietnam.
 The organ placed on the choir loft was donated in the early 1900s but has since been left in a state of disrepair.

-The 3 stained glasses above the main entrance and the lower window of the two transcepts were donated by a generous benefactor in 1999, whereas the remaining of the smaller stained glass windows were made in 2002.
+The 3 stained glasses above the main entrance and the lower window of the two transepts were donated by a generous benefactor in 1999, whereas the remaining of the smaller stained glass windows were made in 2002.

 The church also appears to be tilted due to a WW2 bomb that exploded next to the right tower of the church.
 The church originally had one of the most spectacular high altars in the country but was dismantled in the later years and used for the current altar present.A statue of St Francis Xavier and Yajiro, one of his followers has been placed on the right of the church entrance as a donation from the catholics in Japan.